-Additional supervised learning approaches have also been tried on MRI scans of human chiari malformation patients, producing mixed results.
+Additional supervised learning approaches have also been tried on MRI scans of human Chiari Malformation patients, producing mixed results.
 Distance from the Foranem Magnum (FM) to the peak of the fourth ventricle, distance from the FM to the brain stem and the angle of the brain stem were identified as key characteristics through use of SVMs and produced sensitivity and specificity rates of above 90% when testing for type 1 Chiari Malformation [29].
 This condition is analogous to CLM in canines, but structural differences between human and canine brains such as the enlarged cerebellum may decrease the importance of these specific measurements in the diagnosis of CLM.